matter-labs/zksync-era/docs/setup-dev.md

 ## `git`

-If you are using an ssh key to authenticate with GitHub you need to make git always use ssh instead of http.
+If you are using an ssh key to authenticate with Github you need to make git always use ssh instead of http.

 ```bash
 git config --global url."ssh://git@github.com/".insteadOf https://github.com/